smarter-sh/smarter-chat/README.md

 - id: the unique html element id that the react app looks for during app initialization. see: dispatch().context in https://github.com/smarter-sh/smarter/blob/main/smarter/smarter/apps/chatapp/views.py
 - smarter-chatbot-api-url: a Smarter chatbot api url: `https://<name>.<account_number>.example.com`
 - smarter-toggle-metadata: true if additional chat meta data should appear in the chat thread
-- smarter-debug-mode: true if react app should print diagnostic data to the browser console.log()

 example ui-chat/index.html: